A new structure for analyzing discrete scale invariant processes: Covariance and Spectra: Structure of the process

 \section{Structure of the process}

-In this section we define a multi-dimensional DT-SS process in the wide sense.
-We also introduce a new method for sampling of a DSI process with scale $l>1$, which provide sampling at arbitrary points in the interval $[1, l)$ and at multiple $l^n$ of such points in the intervals $[l^n, l^{n+1})$, $n\in {\bf N}$.
-We introduce DT-ESI process corresponding to the multi-dimensional DT-ESS process.
-Finally in Theorem 3.1 we find harmonic like representation and spectral density matrix of the multi-dimensional DT-ESS process.\\
+In this section we introduce a new method for flexible sampling of a DSI process with scale $l>1$, which provide sampling at arbitrary points in the interval $[1, l)$ and at multiple $l^n$ of such points in the intervals $[l^n, l^{n+1})$, $n\in {\Bbb N}$.
+Based on such a sequence of DSI process we define an embedded scale invariant process which follow this sequence.
+Then by introducing the corresponding multi-dimensional embedded self-similar process in the wide sense we provide a platform to characterize spectral representation and spectral density of the process.
+Finally in Theorem 3.1 we find harmonic like representation and spectral density matrix of the multi-dimensional embedded self-similar process.\\